Tokyo International University: Statistics

 Biography

-Dato' Sri Lee Ee Hoe, JP, also known as Leesan, is the first recipient in the tourism industry worldwide to be bestowed the Imperial Decoration Order of the Rising Sun, Gold and Silver Rays by the Emperor of Japan in 2015.
+Dato' Sri Lee Ee Hoe, JP, also known as Leesan, is a Malaysian businessman in the tourism industry.
+He was the first recipient in the tourism industry to be bestowed the Order of the Rising Sun, Gold and Silver Rays by the Emperor of Japan in 2015.
 This is in recognition of his longstanding contributions in the development and promotion of tourism between Japan and Malaysia, as well as his bold move to lead the first tour to Japan soon after Japan's devastating tsunami and earthquake in 2011.

 Tokyo International University faculties and divisions